 All students that go to college or university at least part-time should get free bus and light rail passes until they have completed their degree of choice.
 No student should be punished for trying to improve their education status.
 Teachers should be able to qualify for free bus and light rail passes as well.

-No Jail to the Homeless or Drug Addicts
+No Jail to the Homeless or Individuals with Substance Abuse

-Thus far, no one agrees that the state should jail the homeless and drug addicts for living on the streets or for not being able to pay the rent.
+Thus far, no one agrees that the state should jail the homeless and individuals with substance abuse for living on the streets or for not being able to pay the rent.
 The state has a fiduciary duty to stop any eviction by guiding officers to bring a state case worker to a house or apartment where the person or family is being evicted from.
 This way, the case worker can make decisions in real time and prevent another person or family from becoming homeless.